Muhammad Bashar Kiwan: Syria

+Bashar Kiwan’s media partnership with Majd Suleiman, United Group for Publishing Advertising and Marketing, is regarded as the media and propaganda arm of the Assad regime in various Arab countries.

+Iran

 Bashar Kiwan was a member of the Syrian-Iranian Business Council (SIBC) and served as an intermediary for the Iranian regime to purchase real estate in Syria alongside his close business associate Mazen Al Tarazi.
 In March 2019, Mazen Al Tarazi was arrested in Kuwait and charged with money laundering.